The Beginning, 1918

 that time, was Director-General of the Church of Divine

 Metaphysics.
-Dr Greens itinerary kept him for
+Dr Greens schedule kept him for

-some time in California, and when he decided to remain
+some time in California, and when he decided to remain there, he resigned from the Presidency of the

 College.